top of page

 I understand the importance of Police and Fire in the City of Glendale and that safety is one of the prime duties of City Government

-I supported the expansion of using 2-man crews for certain non-fire emergencies such as a slip and fall.
-I also supported other improvements outlined in the City Gate report to improve our fire operations.
-I also supported the additional manning and equipment for the Police department as outline in City Gate I promised to be open and fair, to listen thoroughly to all sides of an issue, and then with careful deliberation, decide which course to take.
+I supported the expansion of using 2-man crews for non-fire emergencies such as a slip and fall.
+I also supported other improvements to our fire operations.
+I also supported the additional manning and equipment for the Police department as outline in City report on public safety.
+Major investments were added to Westgate area in 2023 to ensure a safe entertainment and shopping experience.
+I promised to be open and fair, to listen thoroughly to all sides of an issue, and then with careful deliberation, decide which course to take.

 Education

 The Glendale City Council has no direct impact on Education funding.
 The city does not vote on education issues, nor does it provide any direct funding for public school districts.
 This is the job of elected school boards.
 However, the city is involved with citizen continued education, opportunities through its libraries, parks and recreation and other departments and supports education events as they occur in the city.
-I strongly supported the addition of police resource officers at each high school in the city.
-These additional officers were in part paid from Glendale City general funds.
+I strongly supported the addition of police resource officers at schools in the city.
+These additional officers are in part paid from Glendale City general funds.

-I supported the Governors increase for teacher pay, and support reducing class size and reducing administration cost.
-I support continue to support education as proven by my involvement: I was elected twice to the seven member West-Mec School board.
+I supported the increase for teacher pay, and support reducing class size and reducing administration cost.
+I support education as proven by my involvement: I was elected twice to the seven member West-Mec School board.
 During this time, I was elected three times as its chairman, and twice as vice-chairman.
 I voted to provide the Peoria Unified School district approximately $3 million a year for technical education programs and similar amounts to the Deer Valley School District.
 I also serve on a local K-12 School board.
-In addition, I serve on a nonprofit foundation that provides Stem education opportunities for students of all ages with an advanced high school engineering tutoring and mentoring program.
+In addition, I serve on a nonprofit foundation that provides Stem education opportunities for students of all ages.

-It is my hope that the Coyotes are successful and choose to stay in Glendale far into the future.
-At the same time, I also believe that once established, private business should not be subsidized by the taxpayers.
+I believe that once established, private business should not be subsidized by the taxpayers.
 There are times when government can provide incentives to attract business, but it should not be a long-term commitment with negative impact on the taxpayers.
-This means we should not enter into contracts that take money out of the pockets of the taxpayers.
-There should be short term full returns on incentives provided.
+This means we should not enter into business promoting contracts that take money from taxpayer revenues that do not have major offsetting benefits to the residents.
+Any legal incentives provided to business should have a short-term full return on incentives provided.

 When the Coyotes first came to town the city received approximately $1 million per year plus a fixed amount for each ticket sold.
 It was a good deal for Glendale and fair to the hockey team.
-When the Coyotes declared bankruptcy in 2009, the City was persuaded to pay $50 million to the team to keep them here.
+When the Coyotes declared bankruptcy in 2009, the city was persuaded to pay $50 million to the team to keep them here.
 In 2013 a very poorly designed contract to pay out $225 million was approved.
 In 2015 it was discovered that provisions of the contract had been violated dealing with how the contract was originally negotiated.
 As a result, the council voted to cancel the contract.
-It was subsequently renegotiated with significant savings to the taxpayers.
-This contract was for approximately two years.
-At the end of the two-year period a new contract was negotiated.
-The Coyotes have made verbal commitments to stay in Glendale through the 2018-19 season.
-In the meantime, the council has selected AEG as the management group to run the arena.
-The city negotiated a deal with AEG that has proven they are successful in attracting venues to the arenas they manage and can provide some assurance that the arena will be fully utilized, thus providing the city with revenues and opportunities for the entertainment district.
-The overriding direction given to AEG was to keep the coyotes in Glendale.
-After their First full year of operating the area, AEG has returned to Glendale significant additional profits from the arena operations.
+It was subsequently renegotiated with significant savings to the taxpayers on a year-to-year basis.
+When it became evident that the Coyotes want to move elsewhere and was not interested in a long-term lease in Glendale, the city decided not to renew their annual contract.
+Subsequently, the Coyotes moved to Tempe.

 Code Compliance and Business Red Tape

-From the first day I started campaigning for office, one of the most frequent concern I heard from residents was the issue of code compliance enforcement.
+From the first day I started campaigning for office, one of the most frequent concerns I heard from residents was the issue of code compliance enforcement.
 The types of issues brought forward included parking, general yard maintenance, operating a business out of homes that disturbed the neighborhood, abandoned or neglected homes or lots, and many others.
 I was not alone on this issue.
 The entire council voiced their support when I recommended a council code review committee.
 City management has also allocated resources for an outside consultant to review our code language and rewrite it, so it is consistent and enforceable.
-As chairman of the newly created Code Review Committee, I am committed to making the necessary improvements to our code language, so it is precise and enforceable.
+As chairman of the Code Review Committee, I was committed to making the necessary improvements to our code language, so it is precise and enforceable.
+Council recently voted on these changes, and they continue to be updated.

 City Financial Stability